 All three columns appeared in the same WHERE clause, so the report shows them as a group filter.
 In the second query, two columns appeared in the GROUP BY clause, so the report labels them as GROUP_BY.
-The sets of columns in the FILTER and GROUP_BY report are candidates for column groups.
+The sets of columns in the FILTER and GROUP BY report are candidates for column groups.

-- "Managing SQL Tuning Sets" - Oracle Database PL/SQL Packages and Types Reference to learn about the DBMS_STATS package
+- "Capturing Workloads in SQL Tuning Sets" - Oracle Database PL/SQL Packages and Types Reference to learn about the DBMS_STATS package